The Basic Rule

 • hinders or discourages others from learning.

-- Respect for others is most important and your manners are a vital part of this.
-This applies to your dealings with other students, with teachers and non-teaching staff, and with the Brothers who live here.
+- Respect for others is most important and manners are a vital part of this.
+This applies to any dealings with other students, with teachers and non-teaching staff, and with the Brothers.
 Remember it is expected at all times that you thank others.
 For example, after being served at the tuck shop, uniform shop or library, after being handed notes, assignments or equipment.